 Now about the relations between Armenia and the USA, Armenia and the European Union, Armenia and the Russian Federation.
 In modern Armenia, it can be said without exaggeration that the national conviction has emerged that the existence of a sovereign Republic of Armenia is possible only in conjunction with the independent Nagorno-Karabakh Republic.
 An unshakable national consensus has been established on this issue.
 Therefore, without going into dozens of weighty arguments in favor of establishing the closest relations of Armenia with the United States, Russia and the countries of the European Union, we note that today the OSCE Minsk Group co-chairs are entrusted with the mission of facilitating a peaceful settlement of the Nagorno-Karabakh conflict.
 This imposes on the political leadership of the country a special responsibility in establishing the most benevolent relations both with the United States and with France (the European Union), and in fully strengthening economic, humanitarian and political ties with them.
 It seems that in this case it will not be very easy for our American and European partners to explain to their people why, in resolving the Nagorno-Karabakh conflict, they prefer the non-sovereign and democratic Nagorno-Karabakh Republic, which with the Republic of Armenia fully brought its legal framework into line with requirements of the Association Agreement with the EU.
 Moreover, 20 has been living for years in a democratic society, democratically elected authorities, and are leaning towards Azerbaijan, whose state organization is increasingly acquiring the features of a classical sultanate.

 It is under these conditions that the further strengthening of the allied relations between Armenia and Russia acquires special significance and fatefulness.
 It is important to consider the relations of the two states against the background of the global geopolitical processes that will dominate the world in the coming decades.
 It is also necessary to avoid clichés that have already started to grind, the goal of which is to minimize in every way the possibilities of a sovereign Armenian state to make its own geopolitical development choice.
 This is initially counterproductive, at least in terms of the future of Armenian-Russian relations.
 We should not forget that Armenia has always lived in the world with its own faith and civilizational choice.
 And apparently there is a divine destiny from above, which has become a test for our people, that in 301, my country was the first in the world to adopt Christianity as the state religion.
 As for the geopolitical choice, the Armenian people made it from the time of Israel Ori (one of the most prominent organizers of the liberation movement of the Armenian people against the Turkish and Persian yoke), who traveled throughout Europe in the late seventeenth century and appealed to their royal courts assistance in the struggle for the liberation of the Armenian people from the alien yoke, convinced that the real ally of Armenia can only be Russia gaining power.
 The history of political relations between Armenia and Russia essentially begins in the summer of 1701, when Israel Ori arrived in Russia and presented to Tsar Peter I a project for the liberation of Armenia with the participation of Russia.
 Peter the Great assured Israel Ori that he would deal with the issue of the liberation of Armenia after the end of the Northern War, which was waged between Russia and Sweden.
 To study the situation in Iran and the Transcaucasus, Peter I decided to send an embassy to Iran, headed by Israel Ori, who received the rank of colonel of the Russian Army.
 It is noteworthy that Israel Ori, in order to avoid suspicion regarding the embassy, went to Europe, where he received a letter from the Pope of Rome addressed to the Shah of Iran, asking not to persecute Christians of Iran.
 In the 1711 year, following an important mission to Armenia from St. Petersburg, Israel Ori made a stop in Astrakhan, where he died suddenly.
 The case begun by Israel Ori and his associates was crowned with success in February 1828, when the Turkmenchay peace treaty was concluded, by which the territories of Eastern Armenia — the Erivan and Nakhchivan Khanates — were withdrawn to Russia.
 Over the past 185 years, Russia and Armenia, our people have been subjected to severe tests, but it always seemed to come out of hopeless situations prepared for us by fate: the Russian-Turkish wars, the first and second world wars strengthened the bonds of the brotherhood of the peoples of Russia and Armenia .
-And today, our countries are faced with the extremely difficult tasks of choosing the path to building the future, tasks that are completely new, the solution of which requires the maximum concentration of all the intellectual forces of the peoples of Russia and Armenia, our allies in the CSTO.

 For example, in February at the forty-ninth Munich Security Conference, Vice President of the United States of America Joe Biden, in his speech, proposed the creation of a transatlantic free trade zone, which would include the United States and the European Union.
 This idea was immediately picked up by German Chancellor Angela Merkel and expressed hope for an early start of negotiations.
 In the future, this idea was developed 2013 June this year. at the G-18 summit in Lough Erne.
 US President Barack Obama at a joint press conference with European Commission President Jose Manuel Barroso and British Prime Minister David Cameron said that negotiations on the creation of a free trade zone will begin in July.
 The authors of this project believe that it will open a new era in the global economy.
 David Cameron called the project "the largest bilateral agreement in history," which will bring participants (and not only) countries to tens of billions of pounds, and also help create millions of new jobs and lower prices for many products.
 In this regard, it is difficult to disagree with the conclusion of authoritative Russian experts who believe that after the collapse of the USSR a motive arose for the consolidation of the West - not against a specific threat, but to restore its own domination in the world, somewhat shaken after the global financial and economic crisis of 8-2008. .